-- 3.9.1 East Lothian Council as the Roads Authority currently maintains 18,623 street lighting columns.
+- 3.9.1 East Lothian Council as the Roads Authority currently maintain 19,669 street lighting columns.
 There is currently a high growth in the street lighting asset base due to the upturn in housing land development.
-Approximately 2,000 assets are currently in the adoption pipeline, with more to follow every year. - 3.9.2 The number of street lighting columns that have exceeded their expected service life (ESL) is currently 5,987 (some 32% of the network).
+Approximately 600 assets are currently in the adoption pipeline, with more to follow every year. - 3.9.2 The number of Street Lighting Columns that have exceeded their expected service life (ESL) is currently 5,750 (some 30% of the network).
 These columns are painted mild steel construction and the majority are suffering from signs of advanced corrosion.
-It is likely that structural failures may increase if there is a lack of investment in column replacement. - 3.9.3 There are no street lighting luminaires which have exceeded their ESL; 98% of units have been converted to LED.
-However, 3% of existing assets still utilise high-energy consumption technology.
-These will be converted to LED over the next two years subject to sufficient funding being made available. - 3.9.4 Investment in the street lighting stock has decreased over recent years and is well below the annualised depreciation value (ADC), leaving an annual maintenance backlog of column replacement.
-East Lothian's investment in replacing deteriorated equipment is amongst the lowest within Scottish local authorities. - 3.9.5 Energy costs are expected to increase despite mitigation by Road Services and procurement arrangements as well as the installation of LED luminaires.
+It is likely that structural failures may increase if there is a lack of investment in column replacement. - 3.9.3 There are no Street Lighting Luminaires, which have exceeded their ESL, 98% of units have been converted to LED however 2% of existing assets still utilise high-energy consumption technology.
+These will be converted to LED over the next two years subject to sufficient funding being made available. - 3.9.4 Investment in the Street Lighting stock has decreased over recent years and is well below the annualised depreciation value (ADC), leaving an annual maintenance backlog of column replacement.
+East Lothian's investment in replacing deteriorated equipment is amongst the lowest within Scottish Local Authorities only allowing 1% of the network to be replaced every year. - 3.9.5 Energy costs are expected to increase despite mitigation by Road Services and procurement arrangements as well as the installation of LED luminaires.
 Wholesale energy prices are determined by the marketplace, which is influenced by the mix of power generating options, renewables, energy security, network growth, investment and regulations make the energy landscape difficult to predict.
-Consequently, a pessimistic bias should be used to forecast costs. - 3.9.6 The cables supplying the lighting network are a mixture of older Scottish Power owned cables and the more modern ELC maintained "looped network".
-Scottish Power cables make up 32% of the network, but faults on these cables black out large areas at a time and generate high numbers of customer complaints.
-Scottish Power's response to multi-unit faults can take up to four weeks before a repair is carried out, longer for single units.
-There is no cost to the Council in repairing these faults, but public perception of our performance is usually critical. - 3.9.7 Consideration should be given to replacing Scottish Power's supply cables with our own to improve our service to the public. - 3.9.8 An assessment of growth in the electric vehicle charging point assets in the financial year 2024/25 and beyond will be detailed in a detailed Public Electric Vehicle Infrastructure Strategy & Expansion Plan Cabinet report, expected Q4, 2023/24. - 3.9.9 The majority of assets are covered by warranty and maintenance packages and are in a very good condition.
+Consequently, a pessimistic bias should be used to forecast costs. - 3.9.6 The cables supplying the lighting network are a mixture of older Scottish Power (SP) owned cables and the more modern ELC maintained "looped network".
+SP cables make up 32% of the network and faults on these cables cover large areas and generate high numbers of customer complaints.
+SP response to multi-unit faults can take up to four weeks before a repair is carried out, longer for single units.
+There is no cost to the Council in repairing these faults, but public perception of our performance is usually critical. - 3.9.7 Consideration should be given to replacing Scottish Power's supply cables with our own to improve our service to the public. - 3.9.8 Street Lighting Column renewal options provides an overview of potential treatments and strategies.
+It is recommended that East Lothian Council adopt Option 3 for Column renewal of £4m p.a. over three years.